galenseilis/old_blog/_posts/2023-10-23-arithmetic-neutrosophic-numbers-vector-functions.md

 mermaid: true
 ---

-In this post I map the arithmetic of neutrosophic numbers and then aimlessly wander.
+In this post I map the arithmetic of neutrosophic numbers to vector functions and then aimlessly wander.

 ## Neutrosophic Scalar Addition